Get

 Final Thoughts

-Despite not being a specific cat breed, tortoiseshell cats stand out with their beautiful coats and feisty personalities.
-These cats have their very appreciation day celebrated on April 17th each year, but it is yet to be made official.
+Despite not being a specific cat breed, tortoiseshell cats stand out with their beautiful coats and unique personalities.
+These cats have their very own appreciation day celebrated on April 17th each year, but it is yet to be made official.
 Tortoiseshell cat owners can celebrate these unique felines by sharing pictures of them on social media, spreading the word, and engaging in extra-long play and cuddle sessions.

 Featured Image Credit: Busranur Cebi, Shutterstock